Mozilla-Campus-Club-Cummins/ASME-Website/README.md

 • If you wish to work on any issue comment on the issue with your name, C no, Year and Branch.
 Once you are assigned with the issue you can start working on it.

 • You will get maximum 3 days to work on an issue.
 If failed to do so the issue will be assigned to other student.

+# Important : Use ROBOTO font for all the pages